 It’s not just turmeric’s anti-inflammatory properties that help control IBD.
 Curcumin can reduce free radicals, increase antioxidant capacity, and influence several signaling pathways.
 (12)

-Is turmeric good for ulcerative colitis and Crohn’s disease?
+Does turmeric help ulcerative colitis and Crohn’s disease?
 The answer appears to be, yes, in some individuals.
 Remember, inflammatory bowel disease will cause chronic and relapsing inflammation in the gastrointestinal system.

-The best turmeric supplement with black pepper will not only demonstrate potent antioxidant properties, but it will also attack the very foundation of inflammation by inhibiting several inflammatory processes.
+The best turmeric supplement will not only demonstrate potent antioxidant properties but will also attack the very foundation of gut inflammation by inhibiting several inflammatory processes.
 (13)

-As always, take precaution and consult with your doctor or primary care physician to see if a curcumin supplement fits within your current regimen.
-A certified medical professional can help you with the proper dosage recommendations based on the severity of your condition.
+As always, if you want to try turmeric for IBD, take precautions and consult with your doctor or primary care physician to see if a curcumin supplement fits within your current regimen.